-We have a dedicated team headed by Aurore Gauffre (Sustainability and Impact Director).
+We have a dedicated team headed by Aurore Gauffre (Sustainability and Impact Partner).
 She is in charge of defining and steering our ESG strategy.

-She is supported by three Sustainability & Impact analysts, Yasser Sael, Solenn Deluche and Nathan Abitteboul and a Sustainability & Impact intern.
+She is supported by one sustainability & impact associate Yasser Sael and two Sustainability & Impact analysts, Solenn Deluche, Hugo Villain and a Sustainability & Impact intern b.
+On ESG ii.
+ESG referents iii.
+ESG Committees